Applications are now being accepted for Cohort 10! Classes begin January 2023.

 Continuing on the success of the previous Labour College programs, the new LCC Certificate Program is built on creating collaborative learning moments and supporting student cohorts from start to finish.
 The new program offers greater flexibility by blending online and in-class learning.

-**Dates are subject to change and will be confirmed 6 months prior to the start of each session.
+(*) Dates are subject to change and will be finalized 3-4 months prior to the start of each session.

 Union members from CLC-affiliated unions who:

-Members of equity-seeking groups: Women workers, workers of colour, workers with disabilities, lesbian, gay, bisexual, transgender, queer, two-spirit, intersex and Aboriginal workers are encouraged to apply.
+Members of equity-seeking groups: Women workers, workers of colour, workers with disabilities, lesbian, gay, bisexual, transgender, queer, two-spirit, intersex and Indigenous workers are encouraged to apply.

 Applications (for Cohort 10) will close on October 23, 2022 at 11:59 p.m.
 (Eastern Time).
-All applicants are encouraged to speak first with their union education representative to see if this program is right for them and to identify if financial support is available before submitting their application form.
+All applicants are encouraged to speak with their union education representative to see if this program is right for them and to identify if financial support is available before submitting their application form.

-$3000 for completion within 13 months of admission.
-An additional $250 administration fee will be factored in for extensions beyond this timeline.
+$3000 for completion of the three sessions.
+An additional administration fee may be factored in for extended time required.

-$1000 to $1450 per week-long course (rates dependant on school location and individual or shared accommodation).
+$1400 to $1650 per weeklong course (rates dependent on school location and individual or shared accommodation).

 These amounts will vary, based on the provisions and discretion of each sponsoring union.
 They are determined locally, and not by the LCC.

-If you have any questions regarding the LCC Certificate Program, the fee schedule, or the application process, please email email@example.com.
+If you have any questions regarding the LCC Certificate Program, the application process, or the fee schedule, please email email@example.com.